Black Root: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Optimal Dosage and Administration of Black Root

 The ideal black root dosage varies according to the needs and health situation of the individual.
 Boiling 1-2 gm of the dried root in water for 10-15 minutes has historically been used to make a decoction of the root, which can be taken up to three times per day.
 The usual dosage of dried root extract in capsules is 40 mg, taken 2–3 timess a day.
 To ascertain the person’s tolerance and the desired impact, it is important to begin with a smaller dosage and progressively raise it.
-As with any dietary supplement, it is important to speak with a doctor before starting a black root supplementation regimen, especially for people taking medications or with pre-existing medical conditions.
+As with any dietary supplement, it is important to speak with a doctor before starting a black root supplementation regimen, especially for people or with pre-existing medical conditions.

 Side Effects of Black Root